burst-apps-team/burst-wiki/pocc-mobile-app.md

             "ACTIVE_ACCOUNT_PIN_INFO": "Please set a six-digit pin code for your account.
 The pin code is used to approve outgoing transactions.", "DONE": "Done",
             "IMPORT": "Import",
-            "INFO": "Import an active account by entering its passphrase!
-Otherwise, import an offline account by entering its Burstcoin address!", "NEXT": "Next",
+            "INFO": "Import an active account by entering its passphrase.
+Otherwise, import an offline account by entering its Burstcoin address.", "NEXT": "Next",
             "OFFLINE_ACCOUNT": "Offline Account",
             "OFFLINE_ACCOUNT_DESCRIPTION": "An offline account offers the same functionality than an active account, except you cannot send Burstcoins to another address.", "OFFLINE_ACCOUNT_INPUT_HINT": "BURST-XXXX-XXXX-XXXX-XXXXX",
             "PIN_INPUT_HINT": "PIN",
             "SHOW" : {
-                "QUESTION": "Is this your Burst address?"
+                "QUESTION": "Is this your Burst address ?"
             }
         },
         "TABS": {
             "ACCOUNTS": {
                 "ACTIVATE": {
+                    "ACTION_BAR_TITLE": "Activate Account",
                     "DONE": "Done",
-                    "ENTER_PASSPHRASE": "Enter the passphrase of the account {{value}} here!", "ENTER_PIN": "Set a six-digit PIN code!",
+                    "ENTER_PASSPHRASE": "Enter the passphrase of the account {{value}} here.", "ENTER_PIN": "Set a six-digit PIN code.",
                     "PASSPHRASE_INPUT_HINT": "Passphrase",
                     "PIN_INPUT_HINT": "Pin",
                     "NEXT": "Next"